9ae/ace/notes/trans.md

 # Whitman

 unlike Emerson and Thoreau is much more interested in people, and more atune to one's body.
-Breaking free from their platonic notion that the body body is a prison.
+Breaking free from their platonic notion that the body is a prison.

 Develops a larger than life persona, constantly reworking his poetry.
 Constantly re-inventing himself.